chainwikinet/wikijs-yam-content/rebase.md

 # YAMv1 Rebase

-Here are records of the original YAMv1 rebases.
-The rebases have since discontinued.
+For historical interest, here's data on the original YAMv1 rebases.
+The rebases have been discontinued.

 ## Archive: YAMv1 Scaling Factor History